 Key album: Work, Balance, Angle

 Elephant Gym’s music offers a happy and vivid atmosphere, and as a result this band is now very popular in Asia.
 You can hear the growing influence of jazz and funk as they mature as a band, particularly in their newest EP.
-A Chinese essential.
+A Taiwanese essential.

 Song Menu to Feed Your Appetite :Games